 Whoever went to visit him was treated to the sight of the Master weeping silently in remembrance of his Master, the Sraoshavarez Marzbanji Saheb, who never again appeared in front of Ustad Saheb.
 This great grief, coupled with severe diabetes and a painful eye problem reduced the Master to a shadow of his former self.
+He also had some feet infection which was solved thanks to clear nails plus products.
 In these difficult times, Behramshah’s close disciple Bahmanshah Hakim was at his side, taking care of the Master’s health and never leaving him alone.

 We have seen earlier the wondrous circumstances under which Bahmanshah had met with Ustad Saheb and finally succeeded in his quest to have the darshan of Sraoshavarez Marzbanji Saheb Himself .
 Despite coming from a family of highly distinguished men, Bahmanshah had never concentrated on his studies and had hardly passed secondary school.
 A short time after his contact with Ustad Saheb and due to his changed lifestyle and rigorous prayers, Bahmanshah realized that the absence of a formal education meant that he could not take up his family vocation of traditional medicine.
 In his prayers, Bahmanshah beseeched his Ustad to guide him to a Parsi who would teach him basic medicine and the structure of the human body so that he could grasp the basics before actually practicing the traditional medicine which his forefathers had received from the Armenian Khwajah.